 “Higher paying districts don't get better results.
 I am unconvinced that so-called teacher creativity does much.
-It appeals to a certain kind of engaged student, but does that mean the teacher caused the engagement, or did the student bring it with them?
+It appeals to a certain kind of engaged student, but does that mean the teacher caused the engagement or did the student bring it with them?
 People have personalities.
-A perfectly good teacher is going to have students he or she doesn't relate to, and good students will have teacher they don't resonate with.
+A perfectly good teacher is going to have students he or she doesn't relate to, and good students will have a teacher they don't resonate with.
 The idea that there is a perfect teacher model and that we can train them all to resemble it is idiocy.”

 “What about clearly incompetent teachers?”

 “They need to be moved on to something they can handle, mop the floors or go into administration.
 Mopping would be more useful.”

 We laugh, Lacy can cut to the chase.

 “Chapmans is successful, your kids get into any university they want.”

 “That's because Chapmans takes the crème de la crème.
 I don't take credit for student work ethic or innate capacity.
 I take some credit for providing the finest environment possible, access to the best in the field of study, and by taking select students the entire atmosphere is enhanced by the students themselves.
 Public schools have to accept almost anyone.
 Many private schools take on kids who can pay and hope to fix them once they are there.
 Chapmans doesn't carry those burdens.”